Campus-wide Teaching Assistant Awards: Nomination Guidelines for Departments

 - recommendations should come from the faculty/academic staff who are the most familiar with the TAs qualifications for the award

-- letters should focus on the candidate's teaching excellence and qualifications for the award, rather than their research accomplishments
+- letters should focus on the candidate's teaching excellence and qualifications for the award.
+Research accomplishments may be mentioned as well, but teaching is the focus of these awards.

 4. A list of teaching assignments at UW-Madison